 - Format for submission (e.g., electronic or postal mail)

 - Unofficial copy of your transcript

-- Current resume or CV listing your experiences in chronological order
+- Current resume or CV listing your experiences in chronological order and answers to

 - Brief statement specifically addressing your qualifications for the scholarship/award you are applying for